 Pre-employment screening tests however don’t generally probe deeply enough to answer questions about skills such as decision making, customer service, problem solving, or leadership, or motivating employees.

 Pre-employment selection tests, often called job fit personality assessments, are the equivalent of examining the eye chart under a microscope.
 The hiring manager will get to see more than just clear, sharp letters; he can examine the “pixels” that make up the letters.
-Selection assessments expose not only the surface blemishes but also their “DNA” – job potential, mental abilities, motivators, values, and behavioral style.
+A job fit assessment can expose not only the surface blemishes but also their “DNA” – job potential, mental abilities, motivators, values, and behavioral style.
 In other words, pre-employment tests reveal what makes the candidate tick.
-These employee assessment tests measure a candidate’s potential for competence, cognitive skills, behavioral styles, business values, team fit with co-workers and even cultural fit with the organization.
+A job fit assessment measures a candidate’s potential for competence, cognitive skills, behavioral styles, business values, team fit with co-workers and even cultural fit with the organization.

 Want to learn more about which pre-employment assessment is better?
 Click here to download our free ebook “How to Hire Top Performers?”